 - You need to know a little more about KVM virtualization.
 If you are not familiar with it, you can still continue as I am following step by step.
-However, if you wanted to learn more about KVM virtualization, I highly recommend reading this book.

 - As per the Nuage SD-WAN network topology, all the management components and prerequisite services are connected to the management network 10.1.5.0/24.
 And we had already created the management network on part 2, let’s look at other prerequisite services.

 Note: I have made this installation lab in Gns3 step by step, in a video series, you may check them out here.